 I had a couple of long stretches and quite a few short stretches and I have to say, the shorter parts are so much easier to tape!
 Even when you’ve made good marks, it still seems like the long parts aren’t even!
 (In my house anyways!)

+There are different techniques of freshly painting your home.
 With your paint of choice, start by cutting in the tape edges, just as you would around molding.
 Once the edges have been cut in, go back and roll the middle section with a small roller.
 For a consistent texture, I would recommend doing the entire second coat with a roller, being careful not to roll over your tape.

 While the paint is still wet, remove the tape and touch up the edges with your brush as needed.
 Wait for it to dry and there you have it!